endurtech/wpfrom-email/README.md

 > With this plugin, you may easily update those FROM values or completely disable ALL email sending. *Be sure to test the disable email function on your server environment to ensure proper function.*

-> Did our plugin save you time and add value?
-[Share your appreciation](https://paypal.me/endurtechnology) while supporting future improvements.
+Did this plugin save you time and add value?
+[Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.

 ## Features